Two Ways to Play This Season

 Gregory Shamus/Getty Images

-Gridiron Challenge, our salary-cap based game, is back for 2013, but with a handful of new changes and wrinkles that should add to the weekly fantasy football fun.
+Gridiron Challenge, our salary-cap based game, is back for 2014, but with a handful of changes and wrinkles that should add to the weekly fantasy football fun.

 The game itself is relatively simple: Build a roster of two quarterbacks, two running backs, two wide receivers, a tight end, a kicker and a team defense/special teams, and get points for their performances.
 And compared to our usual fantasy football scoring, offensive players won't get penalized for turnovers, like interceptions or fumbles.
 As for the team defenses/special teams, they can be penalized for giving up too many points; however, they will earn you five fantasy points for a real-life win.